PBento96/PBento96/README.md

 - 👋 Hi, I’m Pedro!
 - 👀 I’m still exploring all areas of programing and have not yet decided which one i like most!
-- 🌱 I’m currently learning C/C++, Python, MySQL, ASP.NET Core MVC, Windows Server and network administration!
+- 🌱 I’m currently learning C/C++ and Python!
 - 💞️ I’m looking to collaborate on any project, i want to bulid my skills and learn!
 - 📫 How to reach me : https://wlo.link/@PedroBentoIT